jp3tty/stock-analysis/README.md

    * include a line to separate the headers form their associated rows of results
    * conditionally format the results with green or red cells depending on the stocks performance

 For ease of use, the report sheet was given two buttons as a user interface.
-The first button, labeled "Perform Stock Analysis," initializes the steps listed above.
+The first button, labeled "Run Analysis for All Stocks," initializes the steps listed above.
 The second button, labeled "Clear Worksheet," initializes a separate subroutine that erases the information from the report worksheet.

 A report for 2017 can be seen here: